madhug-nadig/articles/_posts/2017-07-13-support-vector-machine-tutorial-sklearn-algorithm.md

 # How does the SVM work?

+First some math:

+d<sup>+</sup> : Shortest distance between the decision boundary and the positive support vector

+d<sup>-</sup> : Shortest distance between the decision boundary and the negative support vector

+So, d<sup>+</sup> + d<sup>-</sup> = Margin

+Equation of the hyperplane:

+`w`<sup>`T`</sup>` x + b = 0` , where `w` is the feature vector.

 To make it easier to understand, let us take the example of linearly seperable binary sets.

+The goal here would be to find a hyperplane such that it splits the dataset into two classes, all while making sure that the margin is maximized.

+# Implementing SVMs in Python using scikit-learn

+# Advantages and Disadvantages of SVMs

+## Advantages

+1. Effective in higher dimensions
+2. Works well in extreme cases
+3. Good performance right out of the box
+4. It is memory efficient
+5. Flexibility when Kernel functions are used.

+## Disadvantages

+1. SVMs can be quite cumbersome for multiclass problems, you would need a model per class.
+2. Poor performance in cases where number of features > Number of samples.
+3. SVMs, unlike Bayesian classifiers, do not directly provide probability estimates.
+4. Choosing the Kernel can be quite tricky